splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/0-panorama/9-raspberry-gpio-methods.md

 ---
-title: GPIO methods to use
+title: Raspberry methods to use
 sidebar:
   attrs:
     class: pi